WelbornGroup/Documentation/Polymers/parameterization-for-amoeba.md

 We will first make the molecule using PyMOL builder.
 You can download PyMOL [here](https://pymol.org/), and get an academic license if you need it.

+Here is a repeat of some steps mentioned in [create-polymer-with-pymol.md](./create-polymer-with-pymol.md).

 The first step is to make a beta-blucose monomer and paramterizing it with Poltype2.
 Open PyMOL, click `Builder` on the top-right side, and build the glucose ring.

 ** HINT - You can use the 6-membered ring to start with, that way, you can get the hexagonal ring in one go. **